hackclub/hackclub/workshops/meme-generator/README.md

 ### 2) CSS

-Next, let's add some basic styling to our website, navigate to our `style.css` file and add the following code:
+Next, let's add some basic styling to our website.
+Navigate to our `style.css` file and add the following code:

 ```CSS
 h1 {